-For breakfast, Egyptians eat a variety of sweet and savory foods like fuul medames (mashed fava beans cooked with garlic, cumin, lemon, and olive oil), eggs boiled or fried in samna, or bread eaten with jam, pickles, or labneh (thick, creamy yogurt garnished with olive oil or served strained with diced cucumber, fresh mint, and crushed garlic).
+For breakfast, Egyptians eat a variety of sweet and savory foods like fuul medames (mashed fava beans cooked with garlic, cumin. lemon. and olive oil), eggs boiled or fried in samna, or bread eaten with iam. pickles. or labneh (thick, creamv vogurt garnished with olive oil or served strained diced cucumber. with fresh mint, and crushed garlic).
 Another popular breakfast dish is ta'amiya (also known as falafel), fried balls of ground fava beans flavored with parsley and cumin and served with bread and a dip such as baba ghanoush (mashed roasted eggplant with sesame paste, garlic, lemon, and oil) and salad.